Sank-Infinity/Corona-19/README.md

 2) This Machine learning model based on RANDOM DATA set of BASIC SYMPTOMS like Fever, 	Dry cough,	Difficulty in breathing, RunnyNose,	Tiredness,	Body Aches,	Sore throat,	Bluish lips or face,	Persistent pain or pressure in the chest and Age.

-3)Change the data set and index accordingly and train the model you will get predicted probability.
+3) Change the data set and index accordingly and train the model you will get predicted probability.

 #How to run